bahtiyartan/troia/docs/99Appendix4.rst

    :align: center

-If you are aready logged in you can view your client and server build numbers from Settings->Deployment.
+If you are aready logged in you can view your client and server build numbers from **Settings->Deployment**.
 At this tab you can also get some other useful information about your deployment.

 .. figure:: images/faq/version2.png
-   :width: 500 px
+   :width: 550 px
    :target: images/faq/version2.png
    :align: center